BHQST/Qproject/README.md

 <h1 align="center">Community</h1>

- - There will be a community discussion board set-up in the coming days.
+ - There isna community discussion board created now.
  - Have ideas or questions?
-[Join the Discussion](https://github.com/BHQST/Q_Project/B_project/discussions) to connect with others and share your thoughts!
+[Join the Discussion](https://github.com/BHQST/Q_Project/discussions) to connect with others and share your thoughts!

 ***
 ***